 1 - Enable the EPEL Repository

-First of all, you can update your system using (not mandatory)
+First of all, we can update our system using (this is optional):

-The reason we will enable the EPEL repository is so that we can install a large number of open-source packages from the yum package manager.
+The reason we will enable the EPEL repository is so we can install a wide variety of open source packages using the yum package manager.

-In our case, we are looking for the ProFTPD package.
-It is very simple, secure, and easy to configure.
+In our case, we are looking for the ProFTPD package, which is simple, secure, and easy to configure.

 To enable the EPEL repository, run the following commands: